GeorgeWebDevCy/taxnexcy/readme.txt

 * Apply form colours and titles to PDF output.

 = 1.7.73 =
-* Use Fluent Forms smartcodes for PDF file names and headings.
+* Use Fluent Forms smartcodes for PDF metadata and file names.
-* Bump PDF helper to version 1.1.6.

 = 1.7.72 =
-* Set PDF title to "Taxnex TaxisNet Submission for {user.name}".
+* Set PDF title to "Taxnex TaxisNet Submission for {user.name}" and include Divi logo.
-* Use Divi theme logo and site colours in generated PDFs.
+* Apply site colours to generated PDFs.

-= 1.7.71 =
-* Generate landscape PDFs with basic colour styling.
-* Replace dynamic tags with actual submission values in generated PDFs.

 = 1.7.70 =
 * Store the correct Fluent Forms ID in the WooCommerce session map.